Recruiting Multiple Myeloma Studies in Bethesda

 Multiple myeloma is a cancer of plasma cells in the bone marrow that produce abnormal antibodies.
 It can cause bone damage, kidney problems, and immune deficiency.
 Treatments have advanced significantly with proteasome inhibitors, immunomodulatory drugs, and CAR-T cell therapy.

-There are currently 3 multiple myeloma clinical trials recruiting participants in Bethesda, MD.
-These studies are seeking a combined 289 participants.
-Research is being sponsored by National Cancer Institute (NCI), Adaptimmune, National Institute of Allergy and Infectious Diseases (NIAID).
+There are currently 34 multiple myeloma clinical trials recruiting participants in Bethesda, MD.
+These studies are seeking a combined 30,755 participants.
+Research is being sponsored by National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), National Institute of Allergy and Infectious Diseases (NIAID), National Cancer Institute (NCI) and 8 other organizations.
 Clinical trial participation is free and participants receive study-related medical care at no cost.

 Multiple Myeloma Clinical Trials in Bethesda — FAQ